Associate Professor of Music, Chair of Music Education & Associate Director of Bands

 Dr. Matthew Arau is an experience.
 Whether you are drawn to his dynamic speaking, his leadership expertise, his passionate conducting, his dedication to superior musicianship, or his engaging teaching style, the common denominator is Dr. Arau's uncanny ability to rekindle the flame within and to inspire peak performances.

-Dr. Matthew Arau is an Assistant Professor of Music, Chair of the Music Education Department and Associate Director of Bands at the Lawrence University Conservatory of Music.
-He has presented at the following: the International Midwest Band and Orchestra Clinic, the Western International Band Clinic, numerous Music Education Association Conferences, the National ACDA Next Direction Conference, Pan-Hellenic Wind Band Conferences in Nicosia, Cyprus and Kalavrita, Greece, and the Malaysian National Band Association in Kuala Lumpur.
-His articles and videos are published by Musicians Toolkit, Hoonuit Online Learning Company, The Instrumentalist Magazine, Bandworld Magazine, The Saxophone Journal, and Conn-Selmer.
-He draws on a deep reservoir of fifteen years of experience as a successful middle school and high school band director in Loveland, Colorado, where he led his groups at Loveland High School to numerous championships and pioneered the Leadership Symposium.
-Dr. Arau holds a D.M.A. in Conducting and Literature from the University of Colorado Boulder and a Masters of Science in Music Education from the American Band College of Southern Oregon University.
+Dr. Arau draws on a deep reservoir of fifteen years of experience as a successful middle school and high school band director in Loveland, Colorado, where he led his bands at Walt Clark Middle School and Loveland High School to numerous honor performances and championships and pioneered the Leadership Symposium.
+Dr. Arau holds a D.M.A. in Conducting and Literature from the University of Colorado Boulder and a Master of Science in Music Education from the American Band College of Southern Oregon University.
 He graduated magna cum laude from Lawrence University, where he earned a Bachelor of Music in Instrumental Music Education, Music Performance (Classical), Music Performance (Jazz Studies), and a Bachelor of Arts in Government.
+He resides in Neenah, Wisconsin with his wife Merilee, their dog Olive, and two sugar gliders - Little Foot and Flash.
+More information and resources from Dr. Matthew Arau can be found at www.upbeatglobal.com.

 This session digs into the why, how, and what of building a thriving student leadership program that lifts up every aspect of a music program.
 Be ready to put leadership into action!